'It's a new week which means a fresh start and a brand new me!'

 A few days into your new regime someone brings a few cakes and treats into the office.
 It's at a time in the day when your blood sugar levels are quite low and you're feeling hungry, so you give in and start digging into the cake like there's no tomorrow.

-You were also suppose to go to the gym that night but were feeling tired so decided to not push yourself.
+You were also supposed to go to the gym that night but were feeling tired so decided to not push yourself.

 It's easier that way.